Neville Southall MBE is a former Everton and Wales Goalkeeper.

 He was a mainstay of the Everton and Wales team for over a decade, before moving into management.

-He was born and bred in Llandudno and originally played centre back for his school team and Llandudno Swifts, alongside Joey Jones.
+Born and bred in Llandudno, he originally played centre back for his school team and Llandudno Swifts.

-Neville Southall had unsuccessful trials for both Crewe Alexander and Bolton as a teenager, and so started his working life as a builder, playing for Conwy United, Bangor City and Winsford before being bought by Bury.
+Neville Southall had unsuccessful trials for both Crewe Alexander and Bolton as a teenager.
+Therefore he started his working life as a builder, playing for Conwy United, Bangor City and Winsford before being bought by Bury.

-He was placed on loan to Port Vale for a few months, before Neville eventually made the No.1 Everton shirt his own.
+Neville was placed on loan to Port Vale for a few months, before he eventually made the No.1 Everton shirt his own.

 He helped the Blues win the League Championship in 1985 and 1987, the FA Cup in 1984 and 1995 and the European Cup Winners Cup in 1985.

-In 85′, Southall was also voted Player of the Year by the Football Writers Association, praised for his tremendous reflex skills and fearless presence in the Everton goal.
+Additionally, in 1985 Southall was voted Player of the Year by the Football Writers Association.

 By the time he played his last game for Everton in November 1997, he had broken the club’s record for appearances, having played in 750 matches.

-Neville Southall also broke records as one of the most capped Welsh players, making 93 appearances for his country during the 1980s and 1990s.
+Furthermore, Neville Southall broke records as one of the most capped Welsh players, making 93 appearances for his country during the 1980s and 1990s.

 After his football career, Neville Southall had coaching experience with the Welsh national squad, Dagenham and Redbridge, Dover Athletic, Canvey Island and Molesey before finally going into management at Hastings United in 2004 until 2005.